-7.22F-EVENT SPONSOR AGREEMENT
+7.22F-EVENT SPONSORAGREEMENT

-The Ozark Mountain School District (hereafter "District") and (hereafter "Sponsor") agree that Sponsor shall be permitted to sponsor an event to take place during the half-time break of the interscholastic activity that is scheduled on Sponsor promises to pay to District the amount of for the privilege of being announced as the sponsor of the above event.
+The Ozark Mountain School District (hereafter "District") and (hereafter "Sponsor") agree that Sponsor shall be permitted to sponsor an event to take place during the half-time break of the interscholasti activity that is scheduled on Sponsor promises to pay to District the amount of for the privilege of being announced as the sponsor of the above event.
 Sponsor agrees to abide by District's time, place, and manner restrictions on the distribution of all promotional materials related to the above sponsored event.
 Sponsor has provided District proof of an in force, minimum face value one million dollar (\$1,000,000) general liability insurance policy that will cover the above event.
-I,, acting as a lawful an authorized representative of Sponsor, certify that I have the authority to enter into this agreement, and authorize payment to District.
+I, acting as a lawful an authorized representative of Sponsor, certify that I have the authority tenter into this agreement, and authorize payment to District.
 I understand that the half-time event will not be scheduled until this agreement is fully executed and full payment under this agreement has been received by District.
-Indemnification Agreement Sponsor promises to indemnify, hold harmless, and defend District, its agents and employees from any lawsuits, causes of action, claims, liabilities, and damages of any kind or nature, including, but not limited to: attorney's fees and costs arising from this contract, whether such attorney's fees and costs are attributable in whole or in part to any act, omission, or negligence of District, it's agents or employees, and including, but not limited to, any and all lawsuits, causes of action, claims, liabilities and damages, as provided above which District, its agents or employees may sustain by reason of any failure by Sponsor to indemnify as provided herein, or any failure by Sponsor to otherwise perform its obligations pursuant to this Contract, or by reason of the injury to or death of any person or persons or the damage to, loss of use of or destruction of any property resulting from this agreement.
-I,, acting as a lawful an authorized representative of Sponsor, certify that I have read, understood, and accept the above indemnification agreement.
-Sponsor Representative's Signature Date I,, acting as a lawful and authorized representative of District certify that Sponsor has tendered the promised amount and has met all the requirements to be a sponsor as set forth in District Policy 7.22-PRIVATE SPONSORSHIP OF EXTRACURRICULAR EVENTS.
-District Representative's Signature Date
+Indemnification Agreement Sponsor promises to indemnify, holdharmless, and defend District, its agents and employees from any lawsuits, causes of action, claims, liabilities, and damages of any kind or nature, including, but not limited to: attorney's fees and costs arising from this contract, whether such attorney's fees and costs are attributable in whole or in part to any act, omission, or negligence of District, it's agents or employees, and including, but not limited to, any and all lawsuits, causes of action, claims, liabilities and damages, as provided above which District, its agents or employees may sustain by reason of any failure by Sponsor to indemnify as provided herein, or any failure by Sponsor to otherwise perform its obligations pursuant to this Contract, or by reason of the injury to or death of any person or persons or the damage to, loss of use of or destruction of any property resulting from this agreement.
+1 and accept the above indemnification agreement.
+Sponsor Representative's Signature Date I, District Representative's Signature Date

-7.23-HEALTH CARE COVERAGE AND THE AFFORDABLE CARE ACT
+7.23---HEALTH CARE COVERAGE AND THE AFFORDABLE CARE ACT